caseypetrosky/IWU-Interlink/team_contract.md

 ### E. Consequences of breach of contract:

 What procedures and penalties do you wish to implement in the case of "slackers" or team members who deviate from your Team Contract?
 You basically have two options here: 1.)
 No Peer Evaluation or 2.)
 Peer Evaluation.
 Either option is acceptable to me, but I strongly advise you implement Peer Evaluation so that you have a mechanism in place if problems arise.
+	If its a recurring issue and the group has already mentioned it to the person then it will count as points of.
+But the person must be aware that they have been given multiple warnings before points off on the 	peer evaluation

 1. **Peer Evaluation**:
 	Our team will conduct peer evaluation as part of this project.
 Discuss group norms for handling peer evaluations and state them here.